How To Become a Freight Broker – Step-by-Step Guide

 The role of a freight broker is to link shippers with transportation providers to convey goods.
 Freight brokers can either work for a corporation or establish their own.
 A freight broker’s duties include the following:

-- To increase sales, marketing is used to acquire new leads and prospects.
+- Increase sales, marketing is used to acquire new leads and prospects.

 - Finding and choosing efficient and safe freight service carriers